 Therefore, the communitarian approach proposes cultural identity as a social fact that has at its center the community, its values, and its vocabulary.
 This insular position appears to undergo a transformation in Taylor’s discussion, which points out that the communitarian position does not end with presenting a subject with an identity who looks only inwards, to his community, but rather that his identity necessarily also looks outwards.
 In his article “The Politics of Recognition” (1992), Taylor proposes a double extrapolation of Hegel’s classic master-slave model.
 According to this model, individuals formulate their sense of self through dialectical relations of recognition with the other, and consequently, recognition is an existential need (Hegel 1953: 399–410; see also Kelly 1993).
-The first extrapolation is in that without recognition, which occurs through dialogue with the other, the sense of self, and thus the dignity of the individual, is significantly harmed, because “Non-recognition or misrecognition can inflict harm, can be a form of oppression, imprisoning someone in a false, distorted, and reduced mode of being.”
-(1992: 25)
+The first extrapolation is in that without recognition, which occurs through dialogue with the other, the sense of self, and thus the dignity of the individual, is significantly harmed, because “Non-recognition or misrecognition can inflict harm, can be a form of oppression, imprisoning someone in a false, distorted, and reduced mode of being” (1992: 25).

-In making this extrapolation, Taylor assumes that each individual has such a right to make a demand, and the other has an obligation to respond to this demand, of assistance in formulating his sense of self in general, and, moreover, in making his sense of self more precise.
+In making this extrapolation, Taylor assumes that each individual has such a right to make a demand, and the other has an obligation to respond to this demand, to assist him in formulating his cultural selfhood.
 This is an approach that places a substantive obligation on the subject, the community, or the state towards the other.
 Is there in fact such an obligation?
 It appears important to distinguish here between non-recognition and misrecognition.
-Taylor does not appear to make a meaningful distinction between the absence of recognition—the repair of which would entail a too strong obligation—and misrecognition, which refers to a situation in which there is a process of recognition that harms the other, and therefore we have an obligation to fix it in a process of renewed recognition.
+Taylor does not appear to make a meaningful distinction between the absence of recognition—the repair of which would entail a too strong obligation—and misrecognition, which refers to a situation in which there was a prior social-political process of recognition that harmed the other, and therefore we have an obligation to fix it in a process of renewed recognition.
 I will also discuss this later.

 The second, more radical extrapolation that Taylor makes is in transforming the concept of recognition into a political concept rather than only a moral one.
 In the personal dimension, the process of recognition remains moral and interpersonal (recognition between a mother and child, or a teacher and student), but people are subjects whose individual identities include a significant cultural component, and this component also requires recognition.
 Such recognition can primarily be provided by political entities and public institutions because only they have the power to provide it.
 It also cannot only be on the level of consciousness and communication but also obligates enabling the capabilities to maintain culture and ensure its flourishing (through infrastructure, budgets, and legal protections).
 In making this extrapolation Taylor brings the discussion from the moral to the political sphere, to the concept of rights:

 This presumption would help explain why the demands of multiculturalism build on the already established principles of the politics of equal respect.
-If withholding the presumption is tantamount to a denial of equality, and if important consequences flow for people's identity from the absence of recognition, then a case can be made for insisting on the universalization of the presumption of a logical extension of the politics of dignity.
-Just as all have equal civil rights, and equal voting rights, regardless of race or culture, so all should enjoy the presumption that their traditional culture has value.
-(1992:68)
+If withholding the presumption is tantamount to a denial of equality, and if important consequences flow for people’s identity from the absence of recognition, then a case can be made for insisting on the universalization of the presumption of a logical extension of the politics of dignity.
+Just as all have equal civil rights, and equal voting rights, regardless of race or culture, so all should enjoy the presumption that their traditional culture has value (1992:68.
+Italics mine).